 (photo courtesy Leon Hammack)

-The incident occurred when a car carrying two occupants pulled off the shoulder and back onto the highway directly in front of the Furniture Row Racing hauler on Interstate 15 approximately 15 miles north of Las Vegas Motor Speedway.
+As written in their blog, the incident occurred when a car carrying two occupants pulled off the shoulder and back onto the highway directly in front of the Furniture Row Racing hauler on Interstate 15 approximately 15 miles north of Las Vegas Motor Speedway.
 Truck drivers Travis Watts, who was at the wheel, and David Shano were uninjured.
+Here are the tips for dealing with a car accident injury and know what needs to be done legally.
 There was no damage to the trailer or its contents, including the No. 77 Toyota Camrys prepared for driver Erik Jones for this week’s event.
 However, the tractor sustained front-end damage and a replacement tractor has been rented from Rush Truck Centers of North Las Vegas.
+Youcan also hire traffic accident lawyers based in Ormond Beach, for the best help in traffic and car accidents.

 A video dash cam had been installed in the No. 77 team tractor prior to leaving the race shop in Denver, Colo.
 Furniture Row Racing is working with the Nevada Highway Patrol to provide them footage of the incident.